o3de/o3de.org/content/docs/user-guide/networking/multiplayer/configuration.md

 ## Creating a multiplayer project from the multiplayer template {#creating-project-from-template}

-To create a multiplayer project from the O3DE multiplayer template, you will need O3DE version 22.10 or later.
+To create a multiplayer project from the O3DE multiplayer template, you need O3DE version 22.10 or later.
 You must first add the template from the [O3DE Extras GitHub repo](https://github.com/o3de/o3de-extras) to your library of O3DE templates using **Project Manager**.
 Then you will be able to create a new project from the template.

 1. In Project Manager, choose **New Project**, then **Create New Project**.

 1. Choose **Add remote template**.

-1. In the **Add a remote template** dialog box, enter `https://github.com/o3de/o3de-extras.git` as the Remote URL.
+1. In the **Add a remote template** dialog box, enter `https://github.com/o3de/o3de-extras.git` as the **Remote URL**.
 Then choose **Add**.
 This registers the GitHub repo as a remote source.

 1. Select the new template named **Multiplayer**.
 This selects the template for the new project.

 1. Choose **Download Template** (in the bottom right of the New Project window), then choose the location where the template will be downloaded.
 Choose **Download**.

 1. With the template downloaded, you can configure your project with additional Gems.
-Choose **Create Project** when ready to create the new project.
+Choose **Create Project** when you're ready to create the new project.

 1. Choose **Build Project - Build Now** from the project's icon box to build the project.